TheNiv/Infected-Square/README.md

 # Infected-Square
-All of Infected Square's files.
+All of Stuck in a room's assests files.